 The dress code

 It’s common for stags to mark themselves out with some kind of themed dress code.
 Whether you’re going for matching T-shirts or Ghostbusters costumes, some planning will be required.
 Do remember that matching clothes mark you out instantly as a stag party, which may make it tricky to get in certain places.
-And on a related note, if you’re planning to hit venues that insist shoes, make sure that everyone in the party knows and dresses accordingly.

 Part 2: During the event